shader-slang/spec/types.md

 ```

 <div class=note>
-When declaring arrays of arrays (often thought of as "multidimensional arrays") a programmer must be careful about the difference between the two declaration syntaxes.
+When declaring arrays of arrays (often thought of as "multidimensional arrays") a programmer needs to be careful about the difference between the two declaration syntaxes.
 The following two declarations are equivalent:
 ```
 int[3][5] a;